pivotal/docs-tap/tap-gui/plugins/runtime-resource-visibility.md

 ## <a id="detail-pages"></a>Detail pages

-The Runtime Runtime Resources Visibility plug-in provides detail pages with the most relevant characteristics of many resources, including direct links to other ones.
+The Runtime Runtime Resources visibility plug-in provides detail pages with the most relevant characteristics of many resources, including direct links to other ones.

 These following sections explain the boxes included on all detail pages: